 “I reckon you should do it,” the next.

 “If it all goes badly, maybe a sacrifice to the volcano will appease the climate change gods or something at least.
 It’s a win-win.”

 This seals the deal.
 I’m going to Indonesia.

 Mount Rinjani is an active volcano on the island of Lombok.
 Its crater rises to around 2,640 metres above sea level, but the highest point – Mount Rinjani summit – rises a massive 3,726 metres.
 Within the crater are the picturesque Lake Segara Anak, and Mount Barujari (Gunung Barujari), the volcano’s active cone.
 Trekking Mount Rinjani is a world-class adventure experience and an essential addition to every hiker’s bucket list.

 NOTE: About three and a half weeks after my visit to Mount Rinjani, a series of devastating earthquakes began striking the island of Lombok, killing and injuring many people, and destroying much of the trail I took on my Mount Rinjani trek.
-The locals are now struggling to come to terms with the destruction it caused and the enormous task of rebuilding.
-For this reason, I struggled with whether I should publish this post, but I decided that the locals are going to need all the tourism they can get very soon.
+The locals have since been struggling to come to terms with the destruction it caused and the enormous task of rebuilding.

 Day One – Sembalun to Sembalun Crater Rim

 “Taxi!” a local on a motorbike shouts as he passes me, laughing cheekily.

 “Wait, is there a taxi option you haven’t told me about?”
 I joke to Awing.
 He just smiles and shakes his head.
 Awing is my guide from Ali Trekking.
 I’m not sure he ‘gets’ me yet.